FORMAT: 80 minute LECTURES

 Reading: The gourmet ape: evolution and human food preferences.
 John R Krebs.
 2009.
 Am J Clin Nutr.

-7. Extractive foraging
+7. Extractive Foraging

 When food forces you to work: hard shells, underground food, defended seeds etc: chimpanzee nut-cracking, acorn leaching, yams treatments, nixtamalization.